What Trump Gets Right

-As we move into the 2020 election season in the US, I thought it might be useful to point out some things that Donald Trump gets right.
-This is not because I want to convince you to vote Republican, but because I think it's important for the Democrats to understand the challenges they face in persuading many Americans not to vote for him.
+As we contemplate the road forward for progressives, I thought it might be useful to point out some things that Donald Trump gets right.
+This is not because I want to convince you to vote Republican, but because I think it’s important for the Democrats to understand the challenges they face in persuading many Americans to vote for them.

 Before I begin, I need to make clear that, in this particular piece, I am talking as much about positioning and perception as I am about reality.
-For example, we could have a long debate about how well our US economy is really doing, and how much credit should go to Trump for what seems to be going right today.
-But that's not what this piece is about.
-It's about how our politicians choose to present themselves to the public.
+For example, we could have a long debate about how well our US economy is really doing, and how much credit should go to Trump for what took place on his watch.
+But that’s not what this piece is about.
+It’s about how our politicians choose to present themselves to the public.

-So let's get started.
-If you're concerned about electability, then please pay attention to how your candidates navigate their ways through these seven minefields.
+So let’s get started.
+If you’re concerned about electability, then please pay attention to how we progressives navigate a path through these seven minefields.

 Let’s begin with a big one: The Economy.